 Let’s face it: for most of us, pumpkin pie only comes around once a year.
 So why not make the most of its fleeting, deliciously custardy presence?
-Below, Test Kitchen Manager Claire King gives us five variations on pumpkin pie that will make your holiday dessert memorable.
+Below, Test Kitchen Manager Claire King shows us five ways to enhance and decorate a pumpkin pie that will make your holiday dessert memorable.

 Just before transferring the pie to the oven, place 2 ounces crème fraîche or melted chocolate in a piping bag.
 (If you don’t have a piping bag, you can use a resealable plastic bag with the corner snipped off.)
 Pipe the topping over the top of the pie, then use a toothpick to create swirls, for a “marbled finish.”
 These pumpkin pie variations are delicious and beautiful.